ALICE VENTURES BEYOND WONDERLAND

 THE COURT OF COMMON SENSE

-That didn’t sound too bad and as going back was not an option anyway continued into a Courtroom.
+That didn’t sound too bad, so she continued into a Courtroom.
 It was just like she had seen in movies, all wood and seats and tables and things, but it was nearly empty.

-In front of her was a sleeping owl wearing a tatty nearly white wig, perched on a swing, eventually one eye opened and slowly the other, then it twisted around to look behind.
-The wig remained stationary as if with a life of its own.
-It had a large beak of yellow and brown which gave a sinister air.
-The owl who certainly looked wise and ponderously directed its attention to the little girl in front of him.
+In front of her was a sleeping owl on a swing.
+It was wearing a tatty, nearly white wig.
+One eye opened and slowly the other, then it twisted around to look behind.
+The wig remained still, as if with a life of its own.
+The owl then looked at the little girl.

-“Are you case number one, I do hope so?”
-The voice sounded serious and each syllable perfect and slowly delivered.
+“Are you case number one?
+I do hope so!”
+The voice sounded very serious indeed.

 Alice shook her head.